Your Personal Stag Do Expert

 Prague is all about beer, with many inventive ways to enjoy the amber nectar on offer.
 Pour pints from an on-board tap on abeer bike, as your driver steers you towards fantastic views of the city.
 Slam dunk a round ofGiant Beer Pong, or literally soak in brew extracts inPrague’s Beer Spa(with a handy beer on tap within arm’s reach).

-- Guns, guts and glory
+- Shooting ranges, guts and glory

 - Race to the top and discover the secrets of Staropramen